 Of course, you'll be fairly clued up on which styles you like and which you don't if you're a seasoned skater.
-But with skateboarding's triumphant entry in the Tokyo Olympics, we've no doubt that skateboarding will see a heavy uptick in popularity.
+But with Skateboarding now an Olympic sport, we've seen a significant uptick in popularity.
 So whether you're an expert or just finding your feet on the board, we've done the hard work for you.

 The following roundup of the best skate shoes on the market today is a reflection of where skateboarding is at right now, with some riders and brands staying rooted in heritage and others pushing the boundaries of what a typical skate shoe should be.

 Shop some of the best skate shoes of the season below.

 The Vans Slip-On will always find its way onto "best of" skate lists.
 The checkerboard detailing is a stone-cold classic at this point.
 The iconic upper sits comfortably on top of Vans' best-in-class patented waffle sole.
 Chiefly, the sneaker perfectly straddles the line of skate performance and style.

 Last Resort AB VM001 Suede Lo

 Since the world of skate shoes has become big business, the big players in the sneaker world have used their resources to create high-performing shoes.
 Last Resort is combating that, being created by skaters for skaters.
 This timeless sneaker design includes a tough suede upper and a thick rubber sole unit creating a shoe perfect for skating for under $100.